flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Specifications.rst

 8. Safety and Buzzer
 ^^^^^^^^^^^^^^^^^^^^
-External safety switch and buzzer switch.
+External safety switch and buzzer.
 (Safety switch has not yet been configured).

 9. RC Receiver Interface